Skip to main content

 • This may mean purchasing an additional week or month of insurance, even if you’ll only be overseas for one day.

 • If you need to use the insurance and have any questions, please call the Vanderbilt’s Incident Response for Travel at +1 615-322-2745.
-Let them know that you are traveling abroad and need to speak with Andrea.
-She can help you navigate using insurance abroad.
+Let them know that you are traveling abroad and need to speak with the Global Safety Office.
+They will help you navigate using insurance abroad.

 • Visit a travel health clinic at least 3 to 6 months before departing for information about immunizations and other health concerns for your area of travel.